 Note that if the user picks a zoom area with no fibre or mandrel in it then the screen will be empty after redrawing!
 The ZOOM is reset to full screen whenever a view is selected as the VIEWS menu.

 Zoom ALL This resets the zoom to full screen.

 Zoom Factor Zooms based on current view centre, i.e. 0.5 halves the scale (i.e. display is smaller) and 2.0 would double the view scale.

 Pan in View This allows the user to move the view position (move the mandrel across the screen) and can be useful in conjunction with the ZOOM facility.
 The user is requested to enter two cursor positions.
 The direction from point one to point two is the direction in which view point (eye) moves and the distance moved is the distance between the points.
 The pan view port is reset when a new view is selected.

-Cull Patches This switches surface culling on or off.
+Back Surface Cull switches surface culling on or off.
 Culling is the automatic removal (for display) of all patches whose normal direction is away from the view direction.
 Can be useful for non-axisymmetric and RTM work.